 Many medicinal herbs can be used to treat and prevent male health concerns, in particular those involving the health of the prostate and fertility...Article • May 21, 2022 • 2 min read Bookmark

-The influence of clinical nutrition on the gut microbiome, digestive function, and systems biology.
+The influence of clinical nutrition on the gut microbiome, digestive function, and metabolic detoxification.

-New technologies and clinical practice insights regarding the use of whole food nutrition for the metabolic inflammation response and managing immune resolution and modulation.
+Nutritional and clinical insights into the human immune system, the metabolic inflammation response, and managing immune resolution and modulation.

 The important role of whole food nutrition in overall health, wellness, and lifestyle for improved patient outcomes and health span.

-Omega-3 polyunsaturated fatty acids can improve metabolic parameters like blood pressure, lipid profiles, and insulin sensitivity.
+Omega-3 polyunsaturated fatty acids can improve metabolic parameters like blood pressure and lipid profiles.
 Studies of omega-3s have also showed a link to addressing chronic inflammation and chronic conditions like heart disease and stroke.

 Magnesium is an essential nutrient, participating in a variety of body functions and supporting multiple body systems.
 However, as much as 50 percent of the population do not get enough magnesium for good health.

 The WholisticMatters Podcast Series contains in-depth interviews with insights and information from industry leaders across functional medicine, integrative medicine, clinical nutrition, chiropractic, and more.
-Join our host John Troup, PhD, as we dig in to why wholistic health matters and discuss how to be the you nature intended.Listen Now
+Join us as we dig in to why wholistic health matters and discuss how to be the you nature intended.Listen Now